 Guidance on accessing and reopening church buildings:

-Guidance on carrying out temporary safety works to buildings:
+Guidance on carrying out works to buildings to enable safe use and worship:

 In order to make church buildings safe to access, it might be necessary to make physical changes.
-Most of these will be minor and temporary in nature, but some will require PCCs to obtain permissions.
+It might also be necessary to change elements of worship to cater to a mixed audience or people present in the building or tuning in to streamed services from home.
+Some works will be minor and temporary in nature and will therefore not require permission, but some will require PCCs to obtain permissions.

-A Frequently Asked Questions has been prepared specifically for our diocese, which outlines in more detail the types of permissions that will be required for different types of works:
+A Frequently Asked Questions has been prepared specifically for our diocese, which outlines in more detail the types of permissions that will be required for different types of works to make the building safe for all visitors and to enable safe worship specifically:

 The diocesan guidance document will be developed and updated as we receive more queries and if the Diocesan Chancellor deems it appropriate to adjust his advice on what permissions are required.
-It currently covers works that might be necessary for the more immediate term in order to reopen church buildings for private prayer, but will be expanded to cover longer term changes that might be needed to cater to new formats of worship.
+It currently covers works that might be necessary for the more immediate term in order to reopen church buildings for private prayer, as well as how to introduce changes that might be needed to cater to new formats of worship, including streaming services for internet sites.

 Security of church buildings: